The 3-3-3 Guideline: What New Dog Owners Should Expect After Your Dog Comes Home.

 Early signs of separation anxiety.

 This is not necessarily that your dog is “getting worse”, it’s your dog finally feeling secure enough to let their true self start to come forward.
-This is common in shelter rescues where the dog was previously shut down and was an angel at the meet and greet, but in 3 weeks suddenly became a gremlin.
+This is common in shelter rescues where a "shut down" dog behaved like an angel at the adoption meet and greet, but 3 weeks later, suddenly became a gremlin.

 What New Dog Owners Should Do